Is there something I can send you from across the sea, from the place that I’ll be landing?

 The indignities are both diabolical and omnipresent.
 They include friends cliquing-up with a mean girl, whose social traction seems to rest on her being slightly prettier than the others.
-Once attached to the new mothership, the “friend” no longer looks Willa in the eye.
+Once attached to the new mothership, the “friend” no longer looks my daughter in the eye.

 She tries, though, to a point.
-While at recess, Willa asked if she could join a game of boxball.
+While at recess, she asked if she could join a game of box ball.
 “No,” the gaggle said, laughing.
 “Don’t feel bad.
 It’s not about you.
 It’s us.”

-“Those girls, if they act that way, they were never your friends,” Ellen tells her.
+“Those girls, if they act that way, they were never your friends,” her mom tells her.
 “It’s not like they abandoned you.”

-The tragedy is that this is Willa we’re talking about, a real human, worthy of great, not petty, associations.
-Like her namesake Willa Cather’s most famous character, Antonia, she is a rich mine of life.
+The tragedy is that this is my daughter we are talking about: a real human, worthy of great, not petty, associations.
+She is a rich mine of life.

 She likes the fact that she wears glasses because it lets her appreciate the beauty of the world in focus.